-Energy efficiency is a fundamental consideration in building and management of a datacenter.
+Energy efficiency is a fundamental consideration in building and managing of a data center.
 Energy consumption and energy efficiency are not independent parameters, and are subject to optimization only in the context of Quality of Service (QoS).
-Cloud computers such as Microsoft Azure and Amazon Elastic Compute Cloud guarantee their customers a predefined Service Level Agreement (SLA).
+Cloud computers such as Microsoft Azure and Amazon Elastic Compute Cloud guarantee their customers a given Service Level Agreement (SLA).
 Failing to meet the guaranteed SLA bares business and financial implications.
 Custom solutions such as Google web search or financial services are also required to meet QoS in order to maintain customer satisfaction and avoid revenue lose.
-Lowering system performance and saving energy is acceptable as long as the guaranteed user QoS is achieved.
+Lowering system performance and saving energy is acceptable as long as the expected user QoS is achieved.
 Workload characteristics also impact the energy management opportunities.
-Throughput workloads are less sensitive to latency and can employ energy management actions with longer latency while Web search or online trading are highly sensitive to latency and require fast responding energy saving states.
+Throughput workloads are less sensitive to latency and can employ energy management actions with longer latency while Web search or on line trading are highly sensitive to latency and require fast responding energy saving states.
 Furthermore, completion of distributed latency sensitive workloads often pending for "the long tail" [5][6] and slowing down a single thread may compromise QoS of the entire task.
 The focus of this study is throughput class of workloads.
 The methods that are presented in this study will be extended to latency sensitive workloads in a future work.

-Datacenter workloads experience high dynamic range of activity [8].
-The capacity of the datacenter is determined by the worst case demand.
-Unutilized systems can be put into various idle states e.g. platform S-states.
-Deeper idle states conserve more energy but require longer time to restore, and at a cost of higher activation energy.
-Therefore, systems are put in deep power saving states only if they are expected to Avi Mendelson Ahmad Yasin Ran Ginosar Intel corporation, Haifa, Israel remain in this state for a long time.
-Online systems can be either active or in a shallow sleep state that can start executing computational tasks within micro- to few milliseconds.
+Data center workloads experience high dynamic range of activity [8].
+The capacity of the data center is determined by the worst case demand.
+Non utilized systems can be put into various idle states e.g. platform S-states.
+Deeper idle states conserve more energy but require a longer time to bring online at a cost of higher activation energy.
+Systems are therefore put in deep power saving states only if they are Avi Mendelson1 Ahmad Yassin^{1,2} Ran Ginosar1 2) Intel corporation, Haifa, Israel expected to remain in this state for a long time.
+Online systems can be either active or in a shallow sleep state that can start executing computational tasks within micro to few milliseconds.
 This study aims at minimizing energy of these online systems while meeting QoS.

-Heterogeneity exists in the datacenter as a result of natural evolution.
-Servers are deployed at different times and from different manufacturers, older systems replaced by new, better energy-efficient systems etc. [3][4].
-Recently, Heterogeneity has been embraced as a mean for energy conservation where heterogeneous CPUs have been proposed to address energy efficiency of highly dynamic QoS demand.
-Our proposed energy management techniques further exploit datacenter heterogeneity in order to minimize energy consumption.
+Heterogeneity exists in the data center as a result of natural evolution.
+Servers are deployed at different times and from different manufacturers, older systems replaced by new, more energy efficient systems etc. [3][4].
+Recently Heterogeneity has been embraced as a means for energy conservation and heterogeneous CPUs have been proposed in order to address energy efficiency of highly dynamic QoS demand.
+Our proposed energy management techniques further address data center heterogeneity to minimize energy consumption.